ADVERTISEMENT

 Mittal said existing telecom companies can take satellite services into the remotest part of the nation.
 "However, satellite companies who have ambitions to come to urban areas, serving elite, retail customers, just need to take the telecom licences like everybody else.
 They should be bound with the same conditions, they need to buy the spectrum as telecom companies buy.
 They need to pay the licence fee as telcos do and secure networks like telcos do.
 This is a simple solution which can be done and India can show the way," he said.

-Global satellite firms like Elon Musk's Starlink and Amazon's Project Kuiper have been eyeing India as a potential market, with current regulations allowing administrative allocation, and not auctions, like telecom operators have to undergo.
+Global satellite firms like Elon Musk's Starlink and Amazon's Project Kuiper have also been eyeing India as a potential market, with current regulations allowing administrative allocation, and not auctions, like telecom operators have to undergo.

 Opinion